leedave/flipper-zero-cross-remote/docs/README.md

 ## Features
 - Read out commands you recorded in the IR app
+- Supports external GPIO Boards like IR Blaster or Masta-Blasta
 - Read out commands you saved as .sub files
 - Combine commands to a chain/playlist
 - Add pauses inbetween commands